 - 15 miles is excellent exercise.
 Kayaking engages all sorts of muscles from abs to arms and shoulders.
 Depending on how intense you are about completing the Regatta, it’s going to take some time.
 In 2018, it took my boyfriend and I about 3 hours to finish.
 The race starts at 9am, but people are in the water well into the afternoon.

 - There is a competitive and non-competitive division.
 A lot of people use the Buffalo Bayou Regatta as a practice for the Texas Water Safari which is a 260-mile kayak race from San Marcos to Seadrift (Texas Coastline).
 But if you’re not super competitive, don’t worry!
 With the right supplies, that brings me to my next point…

 - It’s a party on a boat.
 We did the non-competitive race last year (and were literally like the last boat to enter the water), and we had so much fun making friends with everyone we passed.
 The best boats had speakers and cases of beer.
 One even had a handle of

 rumpirates water.
+Make sure you plan a stop at “Mimosa Point”.
 Pro tip: bring lots of water!
 And a trash bag to collect anything you bring onto the water.
 Don’t litter!!
 But definitely don’t be afraid to have a good time!

 - You can practice before the race!!
 Did you know you can rent kayaks, canoes and paddle boards and explore Buffalo Bayou?
 If you’re feeling a little nervous about being in a kayak for an extended period of time, feel free to rent a boat with Buffalo Bayou Adventures inside the Lost Lake Visitors Center and get some time out on the water.
 Read our posts on kayaking tours here and renting paddle boards here.